researchsetup/researchsetup.github.io/researchmodel.md

 For some people, it turns out this assumption is not true, and it is better to leave research and do non-research work.
 For instance, it can be joining a non-profit, finding an arbitrage opportunity, social entrepreneurship, teaching, etc.  All of these are totally totally cool.
 Remember, opportunities are endless!

 Some may try to suggest that you're not "cut out" for research, implying that $Evidence\rightarrow 0$.
-Hopefully at this point you would agree that the term is independent of this choice.
+Hopefully at this point you would agree that the term is independent of this larger choice.

 ### <a name="badoutcomes"></a>Unintended Outcomes